Use of Animals for Research and Teaching Purposes

 This legislation was introduced to protect the welfare of animals, by ensuring that their use in research and teaching is always humane, considerate, responsible and justified.

-NSW legislation incorporates the NHMRC Australian Code of Practice for the care and use of animals for scientific purposes (7th edition 2004).
+NSW legislation incorporates the NHMRC Australian code for the care and use of animals for scientific purposes 8th Edition (2013).

 4. Which Application Form do I use?